(70% copper, 5.5%

 nickel, 24.5% zinc)

 2010 Ian Rank-Broadley

 Belfast used a coat of arms on its seal as early as 1643, but it was not until 1890 that the arms were granted officially.
-The shield of the coat of arms of Belfast provides an appropriate reverse for the 2010 £1 coin representing Belfast, Northern Ireland in the 'City Series'.
-Since the city port of Belfast has always been a busy shipbuilding centre, it is not surprising that a sea-going vessel should dominate the shield.
-The triangular pattern comes from the arms of the Chichester family, while the bell is a simple reference to the city's name and appeared on tokens issued by Belfast tradesmen in the seventeenth century.
-The motto of the arms PRO TANTO QUID RETRIBUAMUS - translated as 'what shall we give in return for so much' - is the edge inscription of the Belfast £1 coin.
+The shield of the coat of arms of Belfast provided an appropriate reverse for the 2010 £1 coin which represented Belfast, Northern Ireland, in the 'City Series'.
+Since the city port of Belfast has always been a busy shipbuilding centre, it was not surprising that a sea-going vessel should dominate the shield.
+The triangular pattern came from the arms of the Chichester family, while the bell was a simple reference to the city's name and appeared on tokens issued by Belfast tradesmen in the seventeenth century.
+The motto of the arms PRO TANTO QUID RETRIBUAMUS - translated as 'what shall we give in return for so much' - was the edge inscription of the Belfast £1 coin.